olympus-616/alpha/source_of_truth/alchemisthomer/modules/chronos.tasks.md

 - Tasks:
     - [x] Pricing to Charlie
     - [ ] Skedulo Test Coverage Deployment is failing to staging org
-        - deploying to UAT
+        - Push branch release/staging into it (via feature/refreshEnv_20240919).
+Then will push staging branch down into release/uat
     - [ ] Get datapopulation batch working
-        - He has the environment but was complaining about something
-        - test his repo that he sent in the greg org
+        - Monika is working on this
     - [ ] Research LOA Notifications
     - [ ] Research Skills Sync
         - Need Id https://procasemanagement.my.salesforce.com/003UW000004Dpte
         Syed Shahid that is the name of the CMRN the user gave
-    - [ ] Delete Metadata from Justin
+    - [x] Delete Metadata from Justin
-        - Need to execute in uat, staging, and then prod
     - [ ] Web2Case Go Live Plan
 ### Backlog
 - Tasks: